grpc/proposal/A80-pid.md

 	})

 	// Normalize the signal.
-	// If meanUtilization ~= 0 the signal will be ~= 0 as well, and convergence will becoma painfully slow.
+	// If meanUtilization ~= 0 the signal will be ~= 0 as well, and convergence will become painfully slow.
 	// If, meanUtilization >> 1 the signal may become very high, which could lead to oscillations. if meanUtilization > 0 {
 		controlSignal *= 1 / meanUtilization